Back Home Next

 Signed Waiver

+Everyone who participates in an event must have a signed waiver on file.
+Waivers are to be signed online using the GAOC membership form and are valid for one year after signing.
+(Associate memberships, the option near the bottom of the membership form, are free.)
 Please read the waiver -- we're obligated to let you know what the risks are associated with orienteering -- then sign it.
 If you're not 18 years old, you'll need an adult to sign for you.

 What's Next